Azimuth1/azimuth1-website/_posts/2016-02-24-altenergy.md

 replaceHeaderImage: '#325271'
 ---

+Today at the ESRI Federal User Group Conference, they announced HIFLD Open, which is a subset of the HIFLD (formerly known as HSIP) data that is open, and with no release restrictions.
+So we went lookng for data that might be relevent for our environmental and energy analytics work.
+Here's are some maps of alternative fueling stations across the country.
+Each shows the distribution of seven types of fueling stations.

+From the HIFLD site:
+This dataset represents the locations of non-gasoline alternative fueling stations which provide biodiesel, CNG, electric, ethanol, hydrogen, LNG, and/or propane.

+More than 250 million vehicles consume millions of barrels of petroleum every day in the United States.
+On-road passenger travel alone accounts for more than 2.5 trillion vehicle miles traveled

+### Biodiesel
 <img style="float: right" src="{{site.baseurl}}/{{page.folder}}/BD.png">

+### Compressed Natural Gas
 <img style="float: right" src="{{site.baseurl}}/{{page.folder}}/CNG.png">

+### E85 (85% Ethanol gas)
 <img style="float: right" src="{{site.baseurl}}/{{page.folder}}/E85.png">

+### Electric vehicle charging stations
 <img style="float: right" src="{{site.baseurl}}/{{page.folder}}/ELEC.png">

+### Hydrogen
 <img style="float: right" src="{{site.baseurl}}/{{page.folder}}/HY.png">

+### Liquified Natural Gas
 <img style="float: right" src="{{site.baseurl}}/{{page.folder}}/LNG.png">

+### Propane
 <img style="float: right" src="{{site.baseurl}}/{{page.folder}}/LPG.png">